jchavarri/javierchavarri.com/src/pages/react-server-side-rendering-with-ocaml.md

 #### A warning about hydration and performance

 Hydration is a very nuanced topic and has several performance implications.
-For most scenarios and applications, hydration will not be the optimal solution.
+For most real-world scenarios and applications, hydration will not be the optimal solution.
 There are other approaches that lead to better results in terms of performance:
 - either do less work server side by rendering just enough HTML, and then have React components client-side do more rendering work
 - or the other way around, do most of the work server side and spread small scripts in the client to add dynamic behavior.